-Have you ever been in your off-season, just running for fun, and realize that your runs feel kind of “blah”?
-Chances are that you’re running all your runs at almost the same pace.
+Have you ever been in your off-season, just running for fun, and realize that your you’re feeling kind of “blah”?
+Chances are that you’re doing all of your runs at almost the same pace.
 Most runners start out doing this.
 It’s hard to really make progress without varying your paces.

 Junk Miles vs Easy Miles

 Typically a training plan for a distance race includes a long run, some sort of workout, and a few easy runs.
-As much as possible there should be easy runs, rest days, or cross-training days in between those harder runs.
+As much as possible there should be recovery runs, rest days, or cross-training days in between those harder workouts.
 Easy runs are another way to recover but they can also give runners more time on their feet, helping them to prepare for longer races.

 The problem with running easy runs too fast

 I’ve seen a lot of runners do their easy runs at close to their race pace, and then they fall apart on race day.
 (I will admit that I’ve been guilty of this too!)
 When I see runners training really well but then crashing on race day one of the first things I look at is their easy run pace.

 If you are feeling like you are not making progress, or you are getting burnt out/injured easily, or your training goes well but you fall apart on race day, take a look at your easy runs.
 Consider if you are actually running at any easy pace!

 Are you guilty of doing your easy runs too fast?